GLOBAL MARKETS-European banks, bonds shaken by Greek turmoil

 By Patrick Graham

-LONDON, June 29 Europe's financial markets were jolted on Monday by the collapse of talks and imposition of capital controls in Greece, although initial heavy selling eased as investors judged there was still some way to run for the saga.
+LONDON, June 29 European bank stocks and borrowing costs for Italy, Spain and Portugal bore the brunt on Monday of financial markets' fright at the growing risk that Greece will leave the euro.

-Banks and bond market borrowing costs for Italy, Spain and Portugal bore the brunt of markets' fright that Prime Minister Alexis Tsipras' calling of a referendum on further austerity demanded by euro zone creditors would see Greece leave the euro.
+The worst fall in shares for six months and a 30 basis point rise in bond yields for other southern euro zone states was the start of an acid test of policymakers' hopes that, if Greece does go, the rest of Europe is isolated from the fallout.

 Wall Street was set to open around 1 percent lower while the FTSE Eurofirst blue chip index was down by just over 2 percent overall.